Seirdy/seirdy.one/content/posts/website-best-practices.md

 2. [axe-core](https://github.com/dequelabs/axe-core): The current standard in accessibility testing.
 Most website auditors that run accessibility checks use this library under the hood.

 3. [Light&shy;house](https://developers.google.com/web/tools/lighthouse/): An auditing tool by Google that uses the DevTools protocol in any Chromium-based browser.
-Skip the "Access&shy;ibility" audits, since it just runs a subset of axe-core's audits.
+Skip the "Access&shy;ibility" category, since it just runs a subset of axe-core's audits.
 The most useful audit is the tap target size check in its "SEO" category.
 Note that your `sandbox` CSP directive will need to include `allow-scripts` for it to function.

 4. [Webhint](https://webhint.io/): Similar to Light&shy;house.
 Again, you can ignore the accessibility audits if you already use axe-core.
 I personally disagree with some of its hints: the "unneeded HTTP headers" hint ignores the fact that the CSP can have an effect on non-hypertext assets, the "HTTP cache" hint has an unreasonable bias against caching HTML, and the "Correct `Content-Type` header" recommends charset attributes a bit too agg&shy;ressively[^18].

 5. [IBM Equal Access Access&shy;ibility Checker](https://www.ibm.com/able/toolkit/verify/automated/): Has a scope similar to axe-core.
+Its "Sensory Characteristics" audit seems unique.

 6. [AInspec&shy;tor](https://ainspector.disability.illinois.edu/): a Firefox addon that displays audits in the sidebar.
 In my experience, it does have many false-positives (especially regarding DPUB-ARIA); however, it has caught a few issues missed by all other tools.